FOR ASPIRING EDUCATORS

 PROGRAM OVERVIEW

-The Next Black Educator Workforce (NBEW) program, in partnership with the University of the Pacific, is a two-year (24-month) intensive pathway that helps aspiring teachers earn a Master of Arts in Education and a Single Subject Teaching Credential for middle and high school, while gaining hands-on experience as a teacher assistant or paraprofessional in partner schools.
+The Next Black Educator Workforce (NBEW) program, is a two-year (24-month) intensive pathway that helps aspiring teachers earn a Master of Arts in Education and a Single Subject Teaching Credential for middle and high school, while gaining hands-on experience as a teacher assistant or paraprofessional in partner schools.

 By the end of this hybrid program, resident teachers will be prepared to become a teacher of record, leading their own classroom with the knowledge, skills, and passion to create an equitable learning environment for all students.